nodejs/nodejs.org/CONTRIBUTING.md

 type Story = StoryObj<typeof NameOfComponent>;
 type Meta = MetaObj<typeof NameOfComponent>;

-export const Default: Story = {
 // If the component has any props that are interactable, they should be passed here
-  // We recommend reading Storybook docs for args: https://storybook.js.org/docs/react/writing-stories/args
+// We recommend reading Storybook docs for args: https://storybook.js.org/docs/react/writing-stories/args export const Default: Story = {};
-  args: {},
-};

 // If the Component has more than one State/Layout/Variant, there should be one Story for each variant export const AnotherStory: Story = {